ountzza/RockStarDev/README.md

 ### Requirements

-- Have written a cool iOS App that proud to show it to us - live in Apple AppStore store is a plus
+- Have written a cool Android App that proud to show it to us - live in GooglePlay store is a plus
 - Development experience with API
-- Good knowledge in iOS framework such as AFNetworking, SQLite and Other Apple goodness
+- Good knowledge in Android framework such as Fragment, GCM and Intent
+- Work with 3rd party libraries such as Square suite, ActionBarSherlock and Volley
 - Good in object-oriented design, data structures, algorithm design, problem solving, and complexity analysis
 - Strong understanding of integration concepts such as CI and the tools and workflows that come with it
 - Experience with Git version control - with awesome GitHub repo we can look at is also a plus
-- Experience in iPad and Universal app is a plus
 - Knowledge in design-pattern and best practices is a big plus
 - Strong sense of mobile UI/UX is a big plus
 - Some DevOps experience is a plus